ASTM E2726/E2726M-12a(2017)

 SCOPE

 1.1 This test method determines the fire-test-response characteristics of deck structures attached to or in close proximity to primary structures.
-The burning brand exposures test is intended to determine the surface spread of flame and degradation modes of decking materials when exposed to a burning brand on the upper surface of a deck structure.
+The burning brand exposures test is intended to determine the degradation modes of decking materials when exposed to a burning brand on the upper surface of a deck structure.

 1.2 The use of paints, coatings, stains, or other surface treatments for fire protection purposes are beyond the scope of this test method.
 This test method excludes the use of paints, stains, or coatings for this fire-test-response determination.